praveshjainnn/Claude-pulse/README.md

 1. Download [`claude-pulse-1.0.0.zip`](../../releases/download/v1.0.0/claude-pulse-1.0.0.zip)
 2. Go to `chrome://extensions` and enable **Developer mode** (top-right toggle)
 3. Drag and drop the zip onto the page
+(Incase of any error try turning Developer mode on in extension section)

 ### Firefox